St Elizabeth Hospice can offer a range of services to children, young people and their families.

 The illness or death of a close family relative can be an overwhelming, painful and lonely experience for a child or young person.
 It may be hard to talk with a parent or other close relative who are already upset.
 Friends may also be reluctant because they do not know what to say.

 Loss and bereavement is something most people experience some time in their lives.
 It can be reassuring to know these powerful and difficult feelings are not unusual and are a normal reaction.

 Some common feelings of loss and grief are:

 - Lack of appetite

 How might this service help?

 Finding out that others feel the same and talking about it can help.
-Discovering it’s ok to feel sad and its ok to have a good time and have fun can be reassuring.
+Discovering it’s okay to feel sad and it’s okay to have a good time and have fun can be reassuring.

 What can we offer?

 - Information, advice and resources that are available to help support children and young people